Okanjo/okanjo-nodejs/README.md

 This library provides easy integration with the Okanjo platform.

-See the [Okanjo Documentation](okanjo.github.io/okanjo-docs/build/index.html) for information on the API.
+See the [Okanjo Documentation](okanjo.github.io/okanjo-docs/build/index.html) for information on the Marketplace API.

 ## Prerequisites

-To use Okanjo API, you must have the following:
+To use the Okanjo Marketplace API, you must have both:
 * An API key
 * An API passphrase.

+To use the Okanjo Ads API, you will need either:
+* An API key (to access public routes)
+* An API key and secret (to manage a marketplace)
+* An account email and password (to manage your, account, marketplaces and keys)
+* Nothing at all (gotta start somewhere, just can create an account)

 ## Getting Started